yktv4/vk-to-spotify/README.md

 Then, install dependencies:
   pip install -r requirements.txt

-If spotify pip install fails, try to install it like this:
+If pyspotify pip install fails, try to install it like this:

     pip install --pre pyspotify